Sunday, 24 December 2006

 He has a soft smile, gentle way of speaking and dreamy eyes.
 And he has a special wheel chair, that looks simple and has side bars, that you need to move gently to move ahead or back.
 Listening to him, I feel as I am transported in the world of Asimov.

 Yet, take a look at his webpage and his coloumn, and check his credentials, he teaches in the university and is part of some important sounding committees.
-So it is no science fiction but a new reality he is talking about.
+So I guess that it is no science fiction but a new reality he is talking about.
 He tells about it in a simple way, making it easy to understand.

 For a moment, I daydream about enhanced human beings but then that images contrasts so strongly with the reality of poverty, lack of most basic things, disease and death that stalks lives in so many parts of the world!
 Would that dream be for all of the humanity or will it be sold to the highest bidders, I ask myself.